 As the name implies, minimum tillage is the little manipulation of the soil.
 It is otherwise referred to as the traditional tillage method.
 It is not as sophisticated and technical as conventional tillage.
 It involves the use of cutlass to slash weeds and vegetation regrowth on the farm, the little manipulation is done with the how and rake.
 The soil is disturbed to a minimum extent and the soil structure is not fully disintegrated, the stubble is used as mulching material to converse soil moisture.
 It is cost-effective and saves time, also the decomposition of the weed and debris add nutrients to the soil.
 However, labor shortages can make it expensive and tedious.

 3. Zero tillage practice:

-Zero tillage otherwise called no tillage is a simplified form of minimum tillage.
-It involves only opening of narrow strip of 2-3cm wide or hole in the ground for seed or seedling placement.
-There is no pre planting seedbed preparation.
+Zero tillage otherwise called no-tillage is a simplified form of minimum tillage.
+It involves only the opening of a narrow strip 2-3cm wide or a hole in the ground for seed or seedling placement.
+There is no pre-planting seedbed preparation.
 Weeds are taken care of with the use of herbicides and cutlass without disturbing the land.
-The crop is then planted directly without tilling or ploughing the soil, this method is highly effective under sloppy lands where soil and water erosion are heavy.
+The crop is then planted directly without tilling or plowing the soil, this method is highly effective under sloppy lands where soil and water erosion are heavy.